Constraints on primordial black holes for nonstandard cosmologies: Nonstandard cosmologies

 \subsection{Early stiff-dominated universe}

-More generically the universe may have been dominated by a particle species, $\psi$ with an equation of state, $1/3< w_\psi <1 $.
-In this scenario the universe would initially be dominated by $\psi$ but because its energy density decays faster than radiation ($\rho_\psi \propto a^{-3(1+w_\phi)}$), it would become subdominant once enough time has passed.
-In this case, it is not necessary for $\psi$ to decay, so it can be completely stable.
+More generically, the universe may have been dominated by a particle species, $\psi$ with an equation of state, $1/3< w_\psi <1 $.
+In this scenario, the universe would initially be dominated by $\psi$ but because its energy density decays faster than radiation ($\rho_\psi \propto a^{-3(1+w_\psi)}$), it would become subdominant once enough time has passed.
+In this case, $\psi$ does not need to decay, so it can be completely stable.

-This stiff epoch has several interesting implications for the early universe, such as the enhancement of the primordial gravitational wave background generated during inflation \citep{2017PhRvD..96f3505L}.
-Equivalently one would expect an increase in the density of PBHs during this early epoch.
+This stiff epoch has several interesting implications for the early universe, such as the enhancement of the primordial gravitational wave background generated during inflation \citep{Li:2016mmc}.
+Equivalently, one would expect an increase in the density of PBHs during this early epoch.
 This will be studied in more detail below.